Future Leaders Peer Mentoring

 Volunteer High School Mentors Needed

-We are looking for volunteers ages 15-18 willing to give 3 hours of time a month to serve as mentors to students ages 8-13.
+We are looking for volunteers ages 15-18 willing to give 3 hours of time a month to serve as mentors to middle school students.
 Future Leaders provides an easy way for high school students to serve as positive role models to younger students through a peer mentoring relationship.
 We make it simple to connect with younger students by planning recreational and team-building activities and time for constructive interaction, conversation, and emotional support.
 High school mentors benefit by making a positive contribution to their community, developing new friendships and relationships, and seeing first-hand the positive and lasting influence they can have on a young person’s life.
 If you’re interested in a career working with children or want to enhance your college applications, volunteering provides a rewarding experience for both younger students and for you!
 A small contribution of your time can change the course of a child’s life.